 Electric valves operate without a feedback loop.
 It is possible that over the life of an electric valve step loss may occur, and reinitialization of the valve may be needed.
 This reinitialization occurs when the valve is closed and overdriven to guarantee its position.
 When driven at 200 steps/second the reinitialization sequence is completed after approximately 40 seconds.

 The Kelvin II Series Pressure Controller and most other controllers reinitialize when power is cycled to the controller (at start-up or after power loss).
 The Kelvin II Pressure Controller has a built-in safety.
-If condenser pressure spikes during reinitialization; the controller alarms, terminates reinitialization and normal operation (pressure control) begins.
+If condenser pressure spikes during reinitialization; the controller alarms, terminate reinitialization and normal operation (pressure control) begins.

 In general, periodic reinitialization during operation is not recommended for the Holdback Valve.
-Reinitialization of the holdback valve should only occur when the system is offline.
-Additionally, the Pressure Control has a built-in algorithm that monitors valve position over time.
+The reinitialization of the holdback valve should only occur when the system is offline.
+Additionally, Pressure Control has a built-in algorithm that monitors valve position over time.
 After 24 hours has lapsed and a 0% open valve position is observed, the controller will reinitialize the valve to verify its position.
 This only affects the Receiver Pressurization Valve since the Holdback Valve never fully closes.

 Electric head pressure control recommendations:

-- Reinitialize controller when rack is offline.
+Reinitialize controller when the rack is offline.

-- During installation pressure transducer calibration should be verified.
+During installation, pressure transducer calibration should be verified.